evanliu3594/LYFtools/README.md

 ### `larger_bbox()`

-`larger_bbox()` is used to get a broader bounding box of a given sf/sfc object.
+Get a broader bounding box of a given sf/sfc object.
 The result is more suitable for generating a fishnet raster.

 ``` r
 st_bbox(cnmap_counties) %>%